Even market rocket scientists find euro crisis a challenge

 As Kevin Rodgers, head of FX derivatives at Deutsche Bank, said: "We've literally got rocket scientists looking at it."

-The strong shift towards computerised dealing has led to hostility from some in the more traditional trading community who fear machines are taking over.
+The strong shift towards computerized dealing has led to hostility from some in the more traditional trading community who fear machines are taking over.

 But JPMorgan, which uses many of its models to price derivatives, said having humans overseeing them would be crucial to good risk management in 2012, particularly in a market that is again likely to be driven by politics.